MIchaeladcock/michaeladcock.github.io/_posts/2020-10-09-THM-RootMe.md

 <p>Not much here… let’s check the page source.</p>
 <img src="/img/rootme/2.defualt-webpage.png">

 <p>Not a lot in the source code either.
 There’s basic HTML and CSS with a small javascript function.
-Let’s see if there are any hidden subdirectories by gobuster and common wordlist</p>
+Let’s see if there are any hidden subdirectories by useing gobuster and common wordlist.</p>
 <img src="/img/rootme/4.gobuster-common.png">

 <p>There’s a directory named panel and uploads.
 When we navigate there we are presented with a file upload form.</p>